 History of Baton Rouge, LA: Baton Rouge's Interesting Local History

 Baton Rouge is famous for being the capital city in Louisiana and being home to the University of Louisiana.
 However, this city has not always been the modern hub of technology, education, and innovation it has become in recent years.
 The history of Baton Rouge is diverse and deeply rooted in Native American culture.
-Whether you have lived in Baton Rouge your whole life or are just moving to the area, take a moment to familiarize yourself with the city's humble beginnings.
+Whether you have lived in this city your whole life or are just moving to the area, take a moment to familiarize yourself with Baton Rouge's history and its humble beginnings.

 Baton Rouge's First Residents